kvirani/w5d3-sockets/README.md

 ### Link to Code

 This demo and the code for it was taken from Fabio (Toronto instructor).

-You can see his lecture notes and code here: <https://github.com/fzero/lhl-lectures/tree/master/w5d3-websockets>)
+You can see his lecture notes and code here: <https://github.com/fzero/lhl-lectures/tree/master/w5d3-websockets>.
+Thanks Fabio!